 Fund the creation of new affordable housing units beyond what is currently created by government subsidies, which has long been under 20,000 units per year in California.

-Create a catalyst for existing land-owners such as churches, schools, individuals, and even governments, to build affordable and workforce housing units on underutilized properties without having to risk their land nor invest capital into the project.
+Create a catalyst for mission-aligned landowners such as churches, schools, individuals, and even governments, to build low and moderate-income housing on their underutilized property.

-To end rent burden in California by creating environmentally and financially sustainable housing units rented below market rates for residents who are struggling with housing costs including households earning middle incomes, and households that cannot find landlords to accept their housing vouchers.
+To end rent burden in California by creating environmentally and financially sustainable housing units that are rented below market-rates to residents that currently pay 30-60% of their income to rent, including households earning middle-incomes, or households that cannot find landlords to accept their housing vouchers.

-Realize the vision of local jurisdictions for higher density areas that lessen transportation burdens and climate impact, by funding urban infill projects that provide residents the ability to live near where they already work.
+Realize the vision of local jurisdictions for higher density areas that lessen transportation burdens and climate impact, by funding urban-infill projects that provide residents the ability to live near their work.

-Here are a few projects that New Way Homes is supporting in the SF/ Monterey Bay Area:
+Here are a four projects that New Way Homes is supporting in the SF/ Monterey Bay Area:

-11 unit adaptive re-use project in East Oakland
+12 unit adaptive re-use project in East Oakland.

 Put your funds to work in collaboration with: